BrambleXu/Unsupervised-Attention-Aspect-Extraction/README.md

 Codes and Dataset for ACL2017 paper ‘‘An unsupervised neural attention model for aspect extraction’’. [(pdf)](http://aclweb.org/anthology/P/P17/P17-1036.pdf)

 The original work is here: [Unsupervised-Aspect-Extraction](https://github.com/ruidan/Unsupervised-Aspect-Extraction).

+There are two goals for this repo:
-This repo is to rewrite this to work with Python3, latest Keras and TensorFlow
+- Making the project work with Python3, latest Keras and TensorFlow.
+You can find it in this [commit](https://github.com/BrambleXu/Unsupervised-Attention-Aspect-Extraction/tree/ed79abcaccc8e3287193270f65db44559b9a95f0).
+- Using this unsupervised attention model to extract sentence feature to contribute for the aspect classification problem.
+Here the sentence feature is the `Zs` in the [paper](http://aclweb.org/anthology/P/P17/P17-1036.pdf).

 ## Data
 You can find the pre-processed datasets and the pre-trained word embeddings in [[Download]](https://drive.google.com/open?id=1L4LRi3BWoCqJt5h45J2GIAW9eP_zjiNc).
 The zip file should be decompressed and put in the main folder.

 You can also download the original datasets of Restaurant domain and Beer domain in [[Download]](https://drive.google.com/open?id=1qzbTiJ2IL5ATZYNMp2DRkHvbFYsnOVAQ).
 For preprocessing, put the decompressed zip file in the main folder and run
 ```
 python word2vec.py
 python preprocess.py